maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

     For details on the privileges based on the user groups, see https://docs.webmethods.io/apicontrolplane/administration/chapter3wco#co-user_management

-17. What are the deployment models of API Control Plane?<br>
+18. What is the deployment model of API Control Plane?<br>

-    Two common API Control Plane deployment models are:

-    - Single node deployment
-    - You can set up High availability solution for protection against single point of failure within a single data center or HADR (High Availability and Disaster Recovery) solution for protection from the failure of an         entire data center.
+    API Control Plane can be deployed using High availability solution for protection against single point of failure within a single data center or HADR (High Availability and Disaster Recovery) solution for protection      from the failure of an entire data center.

-18. Which license is necessary for deploying the on-prem version of API Control Plane?
+19. Which license is necessary for deploying the on-prem version of API Control Plane?

-19. How to deploy the on-prem version of API Control Plane?<br>
+20. How to deploy the on-prem version of API Control Plane?<br>

     API Control Plane can be deployed using: